Non-local resources for error correction in quantum LDPC codes: Tools

 \subsubsection{Shor's method}

-The circuit shown in Fig.~\ref{fig:shor_syndrome_extraction} follows Shor's method \cite{548464} for stabilizer measurement.
+Shor's method is a syndrome extraction technique that uses ancilla qubits prepared in a `cat' state to perform stabilizer measurements.
+The circuit for stabilizer measurement using Shor's method \cite{548464} is shown in Fig.~\ref{fig:shor_syndrome_extraction}.
 The steps involved are, \begin{enumerate} \item Prepare the ancilla qubits in a classical repetition code or ``cat" state. \item Verify the cat state. \item Apply CNOT gates coupling the ancilla and data qubits. \item Measure the ancilla qubits to obtain the stabilizer measurement outcome or syndromes. \end{enumerate}

+In the case of imperfect measurement, the syndrome extraction must be repeated until we get the same measurement outcome in succession.
+Generally, this can be achieved by repeating up to $O(d)$ times, where $d$ is the code distance \cite{aliferis2005quantum}.
+The above discussed methods ensure the fault-tolerance of Shor's method.
 These steps are repeated for all stabilizers to collect syndromes, which are then fed into a classical decoding algorithm.
-The decoder outputs a correction operator if the error is correctable, or identifies a logical error if it is not.
+The decoder outputs a correction operator if the error is correctable or identifies a logical error if it is not.
 The verification step is time-intensive and introduces idling errors (or wait errors) on data qubits.
 This reduces the code's ability to protect the logical information.